-- Regular analysis & reporting to the Board of Directors on the funding needs of the Company - Monitoring of the Company's exposures and diversification to avoid rise of concentration risk as per the internal policies - Cash Management
+- Regular reporting to the Board of Directors on the funding needs of the Company - Monitoring of the Company's exposures and diversification to avoid rise of concentration risk as per the internal policies - Cash Management

 The Company has undertaken a specific review of its liquidity risks and believes that it is able to meet its upcoming maturities.
-As at 31/12/2017, the Company held EUR 12,149 in its bank accounts.
+As at 31/12/2020, the Company held enough capital in its bank accounts, to meet its short-term obligations.

-Furthermore, the client assets held in fiduciary capacity (in segregated accounts) were EUR 482,097.
-The Company is taking due care in safeguarding these assets and performs the following mitigation strategies:
+Furthermore, the Company is taking due care in safeguarding the client assets held in fiduciary capacity (in segregated accounts) and performs the following mitigation strategies:

-- These assets are held by the Company in a fiduciary capacity and are not included in the Company's funds nor its financial statements - The funds are held in client segregated bank accounts - Frequent reconciliations are performed internally and also from the External Auditors which also are tasked to verify and submit to CySEC annual reports
+- These assets are held by the Company in a fiduciary capacity and are not included in the Company's funds nor its financial statements - The funds are held in client segregated bank accounts - Frequent reconciliations are performed internally